25th November 2016

 Zürich is most beautiful in December, as it’s filled with Christmas markets, carols, fairy lights, and much more.

 You won’t be stuck for something to do in Zürich over the winter period, as there are plenty of exciting activities going on around the city.
 If you’re a fan of theatre, then it’s vital that you take a trip to Zürich Opera House.
 There are many opera performances over December, including I Puritani by Vincenzo Bellini, Der Zauberer von Oz by Pierangelo Valtinoni, and Die Entführung aus dem Serail by Wolfgang Amadeus Mozart.

 One of the biggest events in December is based in Küssnacht, a 10-minute drive from Zürich.
 “Klausjagen”, or “Chasing the Claus”, is a festival celebrated on the 5th December each year, the eve of St Nicholas Day.
 This is where over 20,000 people get together to hunt down Santa Claus.
 This tradition is believed to have sprung from an old-age custom of chasing away evil spirits.
 This incredible evening is not to be missed if visiting in early December.

-Winter is a very popular time to visit Zürich, and the average 3-star hotel can cost 120CHF (£98.66) per night.
-It’s worth noting that the average temperature in December is 0°c, making extra layers an essential for those planning to visit outdoor events.
+Winter is a very popular time to visit Zürich, so hotels can be pricey.
+It’s also worth noting that the average temperature in December is 0°c, making extra layers an essential for those planning to visit outdoor events.